Mark Twain: Later writing

-To pay the bills and keep his business projects afloat, Twain had begun to write articles and commentary furiously, with diminishing returns, but it was not enough.
+To meet mounting financial obligations and subsidize his failing business ventures, Twain increased his literary output, including articles and commentary, yet these efforts proved insufficient to reverse the declining profitability of his investments.
 He filed for bankruptcy in 1894.
 During this time of dire financial straits, Twain published several literary reviews in newspapers to help make ends meet.
 He famously derided James Fenimore Cooper in his article detailing Cooper's "Literary Offenses".
 Twain became an extremely outspoken critic of other authors and other critics; he suggested that, before praising Cooper's work, Thomas Lounsbury, Brander Matthews, and Wilkie Collins "ought to have read some of it".

 George Eliot, Jane Austen, and Robert Louis Stevenson also fell under Twain's attack during this time period, beginning around 1890 and continuing until his death.
 Twain outlines what he considers to be "quality writing" in several letters and essays, in addition to providing a source for the "tooth and claw" style of literary criticism.
 Twain places emphasis on concision, utility of word choice, and realism; he complains, for example, that Cooper's Deerslayer purports to be realistic but has several shortcomings.
 Ironically, several of Twain's own works were later criticized for lack of continuity (Adventures of Huckleberry Finn) and organization (Pudd'nhead Wilson).

 Twain's wife died in 1904 while the couple were staying at the Villa di Quarto in Florence.
 After some time had passed, he published some works that his wife, his de facto editor and censor throughout her married life, had looked down upon.
 The Mysterious Stranger is perhaps the best known, depicting various visits of Satan to earth.
 This particular work was not published in Twain's lifetime.
 His manuscripts included three versions, written between 1897 and 1905: the so-called Hannibal, Eseldorf, and Print Shop versions.
 The resulting confusion led to extensive publication of a jumbled version, and only recently have the original versions become available as Twain wrote them.
+1916 saw the publication of N.C.
+Wyeth's celebrated illustrated edition.

 Twain's last work was his autobiography, which he dictated and thought would be most entertaining if he went off on whims and tangents in non-chronological order.
 Some archivists and compilers have rearranged the biography into a more conventional form, thereby eliminating some of Twain's humor and the flow of the book.
 The first volume of the autobiography, over 736 pages, was published by the University of California in November 2010, 100 years after his death, as Twain wished.
 It soon became an unexpected best-seller, making Twain one of a very few authors publishing new best-selling volumes in the 19th, 20th, and 21st centuries.